Mad Max (2015 video game): Gameplay

-Mad Max is an action-adventure game set in an open world post-apocalyptic environment, emphasizing vehicular combat, in which the player is the eponymous Mad Max.
+Mad Max is an action-adventure game set in an open world post-apocalyptic environment caused by resource shortages and ecocide.
+It emphasizes vehicular combat, in which the player is the eponymous Mad Max.
 According to its publisher, up to 60 percent of the game focuses on driving.
 Some weapons and tools, including flamethrowers and turbo boosts, are mounted directly onto the Magnum Opus, while others, such as a harpoon and sniper rifle, are used in conjunction with the vehicle by Chumbucket, Max's assistant, or Max himself.
 Max's Magnum Opus, with its V8 engine and powerful ramming ability, can destroy enemies' vehicles and weaponry.
 When simultaneously driving and aiming, the game changes to slow motion to allow the player to toggle between targets.
 Although Mad Max primarily uses a third-person perspective, the player can switch to first-person view when fighting enemies while driving the Magnum Opus.
 Chumbucket repairs the car when instructed to do so or when the player exits.

 To encourage exploration, the Magnum Opus can be upgraded with materials scavenged from the desert, by hijacking enemies' cars or collecting their car parts.
 An enemy can jump on top of the Magnum Opus to make it explode, but the player can avoid that by surrounding the car with hazards such as spikes.
 The player can access the garage screen throughout the game, allowing them to customize the Magnum Opus.
 Max's garage can change and modify the car's engine, chassis, wheels, body work, paint job, and its "shell".
 Upgrading one aspect of the car will negatively affect other aspects; upgrading the engine will allow Max to drive faster, but handling will be more difficult.
 The sound produced by the engine changes when the player changes, adds, or remove parts of the Magnum Opus.
 Max, his armor, and weapons are customisable; the player can unlock new skills and upgrades for him as he progresses through the game and earns experience points.
 Max is also customisable, with his clothing, appearance, fighting skills, and weapons being modifiable.
 Griffa, a wasteland wanderer, also offers Max tokens which can be used to upgrade his abilities.

-Although the game has many choices (such as playing stealthily or aggressively), it emphasizes action over stealth.
 Mad Max features a variety of weapons, including Max's iconic shotgun, but ammunition is scarce and the game emphasizes melee combat over firearms.
 One weapon is the explosive Thunderstick, which can be lanced into an enemy's chest.
 The game has a free-flow combat system combining professional wrestling attacks and boxing techniques, similar to Warner Bros.' previous Batman: Arkham video-game series (in which indicators on enemies' heads remind the player when to strike, counter or make finishing moves).
 Attacks by Max during his "frenzied" state are more powerful than usual.